IN THIS POST

 Surrounded by lush green pine forests and mighty mountain peaks, this picturesque hill station remains a tourist hotspot all through the year.
 The pleasant weather, vibrant lifestyle and scenic views make Murree an ideal place to spend some time with family during summer vacations.
 However, as soon as the year begins to near its end, Murree turns into a winter wonderland, with a thick layer of snow covering the tall colonial-era buildings and tall oak trees in the area.

-If you are looking for places to visit in Pakistan during winter that aren’t too far from the city and offer all the latest amenities, this breath-taking hill station is perhaps your best option.
-Not to mention, the weather in Murree doesn’t get as harsh as in many other northern areas, making it easily accessible even in winters.
+If you are looking for places to visit in Pakistan during winter that aren’t too far from the city and offer all the latest amenities, this breathtaking hill station is perhaps your best option.
+Not to mention, the weather in Murree doesn’t get as harsh as in many other northern areas, making it easily accessible even in winter.